TakashiUNUMA/wrflib_instsh/README.md

 -- NetCDF ver.
 3.6.3 (GNU and Intel compiler)
 -- NetCDF ver.
 4.1.3, compiling with HDF5 ver.
 1.8.7 and ZLIB ver.
 1.2.8 (GNU and Intel compiler) -- NetCDF-C ver.
 4.3.2 and NetCDF-Fortran ver.
 4.4.0, compiling with HDF5 ver.
 1.8.13 and ZLIB ver.
 1.2.8 (GNU and Intel compiler)
 --- Building NetCDF-Fortran ver.
-4.4.0 could not "make check", but could "make install"
+4.4.0 could not "make check", but could "make install" (this problem has already fixed for now: 20141122)
+-- NetCDF-C ver.
+4.3.2 and NetCDF-Fortran ver.
+4.4.0, compiling with HDF5 ver.
+1.8.13, ZLIB ver.
+1.2.8, and SZIP ver.2.1 (GNU compiler)